Petkov-Petko/Petkov-Petko/README.md

 # Greetings! 👋
-I'm Petko Petkov, an enthusiastic and continually learning frontend developer based in Bulgaria.
+I'm Petko Petkov, an enthusiastic and continually learning front-end developer based in Bulgaria.

 ## 🛠️ Technical Proficiency:
 Experienced in JavaScript, HTML, CSS, and a touch of Python.
 Currently delving into React development. 🚀